ladwa2000/MySQL/README.md

 5. Clarifying the distinctions between HAVING and WHERE clauses in SQL.
 It demonstrates how WHERE is used to filter rows before grouping, while HAVING is applied to filter groups after aggregation.

-6. Detailing the application of the LIMIT clause in SQL, demonstrating how to restrict the number of rows returned by a query, and the concept of aliasing, showing how to create temporary names for columns or tables for better readability.
+6. Detailing the application of the LIMIT clause in SQL, demonstrating how to restrict the number of rows returned by a query, and the concept of aliasing, showing how to create names for columns for better readability.